slavik925/outofmemory/content/blog/new_features_of_ecmascript_2019_2020/index.md

 ### Array.{flat, flatMap}

-- Array.flat(depth: int) - flatten the array with specified depth, easier to show this on the example:
+- Array.flat(depth: int) - flattens the array with specified depth, it's easier to show this on the example:

 ```javascript
 const numbers = [1, 2, [3, 4]];